What is the CDCP? Your Complete 2025 Guide

 To benefit from the CDCP, you must meet specific criteria:

-• Insurance Status: Applicants must not have private dental insurance.
+• Insurance Status: Applicants must not have access to any dental insurance.

 • Age Groups: Families with children under 18 and adults over 65 are prioritized.